How To Close a Business in the UK

 If you have any loans outstanding on your business, you need to make sure these are paid and that you do not owe your creditors when closure occurs.

-As you are personally liable for these debts as a sole trader, your own assets are at risk if these are not paid.
+Your self employed worker rights and responsibilities make you personally liable for these debts as a sole trader.
 You may need to use your own savings and investments to settle outstanding debts during a sole trader business closure.

 • Tax Implications